(tinctura Vinca rosea)

 Some of these are used by the pharmaceutical industry for the treatment of childhood leukemia, Hodgkin’s disease, testicular cancer and cancerous tumors.

-Taken as a daily herbal supplement, it improves the blood supply to the brain, increases oxygen and glucose for the brain to use; it helps prevent abnormal coagulation of blood.
-It also raises brain levels of the neurotransmitter serotonin.
+Taken as a daily herbal supplement, it improves the blood supply to the brain, increases oxygen and glucose for the brain to use.
+It helps prevent abnormal coagulation of blood and also raises brain levels of the neurotransmitter serotonin.

 There are two classes of active compounds in Vinca: alkaloids and tannins.